 Mercedes Parktronic Problems

-If there is a fault in the system you will need a Professional Diagnostic Scanner that can diagnose Mercedes systems.
+If there is a fault in the system, you will need a Professional Diagnostic Scanner to diagnose Mercedes systems.

 When you read the fault codes, you may get error codes such as:

 - B8/8 Inner rear right DTS ultrasonic sensor error